10 Best Cheap Ski Resorts in Colorado, 2024/25

 Only 67 miles from Denver, Winter Park has long been a popular choice for those looking to save money on fuel and get the most resort amenities for their buck.

 This is one of the larger budget resorts.
-Winter Park basically reinvented itself in 2020 through investments of over 30 million dollars spread across critical infrastructure and new chairlifts.
-The latest addition to the chairlift roster is the new six-passenger high-speed Wild Spur Express.
+Winter Park basically reinvented itself over the past five seasons through investments of over 30 million dollars spread across critical infrastructure and chairlifts.
+The latest addition to the chairlift roster is the six-passenger high-speed Wild Spur Express.
 This chair is your ticket to ride the awesome terrain up on Vasquez Ridge, an area long loved by advanced and strong intermediate skiers.

 A great way to ski at Winter Park and save even more money is to take the Winter Park Express Train to the mountain.
-Perfect for those in the heart of Denver and without a car, the train leaves from the historic Union Station.
+Perfect for those in the heart of Denver and without a car, the train leaves from the historic Union Station every weekend throughout the season.
 Enjoy the incredible scenery along the way, and don't worry about traffic or parking.
 At the end of the day, rest your tired legs as you recline and let someone else do the driving.

 Official site: https://www.winterparkresort.com/